From local shops and chains that also offer meals and snacks down to farmers markets, finding organic food in Lisbon has never been easier.

 Avenida Duque de Ávila, 141B (Saldanha metro station), Mon-Sat 10am-8pm, Sun 10am-8pm, www.biomercado.com.pt

 Celeiro Dieta is a chain of shops that sells a range of natural and wholefoods, cosmetics and food supplements, many of them certified organic.
 There’s also a particularly good selection of gluten-free items.
 Some of the stores have a restaurant or take away providing soup, spinach and tuna empanadas, quiches, salads and hot dishes.

 Several locations, www.celeiro.pt

-One of the first and most established organic farmers’ market takes place in Príncipe Real every Saturday.
-Small farmers come and sell their seasonal fresh fruit and vegetables.
-It’s very much a social gathering.
-Many people want the farmers’ advice, and prefer to buy here than in a large supermarket.
+One of the first and most established organic farmers market takes place in Príncipe Real every Saturday.
+Small farmers come and sell their seasonal fresh fruit and vegetables – it’s very much a social gathering.
+Many people want the farmers’ advice, and prefer to buy here, rather than in a large and more impersonal supermarket.

 Jardim do Príncipe Real, every Saturday 9am-3pm

 Half grocery store, half cafeteria, Food sells a diverse range of local products including fresh vegetables and fruit, energy bars, honey, wine, beer, and more.
 The cafeteria serves all-day breakfast and lunch.

 Largo do Conde Barão, 15 (Santos), Mon-Sat 10.30am-7.30pm